2009 Norwegian parliamentary election: Liberal

 The leader of the Liberal Party, Lars Sponheim, stated in September 2007 that his party would neither be a part of nor support a coalition that included the Progress Party, and that the Liberal Party preferred Labour Prime Minister Jens Stoltenberg over Progress Party leader Siv Jensen.
 By late August, 2009 figures produced by Response suggested that only 2% within the Liberal Party wanted to collaborate with the Progress Party.
 Sponheim later distanced himself and his party from the Conservative Party because the Conservatives wanted to improve relations with the Progress Party, leading Sponheim to comment "A vote for the Conservatives is a vote for the Progress Party".
 He said that the Liberal Party was the only solid choice on the right that didn't want to be involved in a government with the Progress Party.

 During a national broadcast debate on TV2, Sponheim said that, if the Progress Party won the minority government position, he would propose a motion of no confidence in the new cabinet.
 If that did not work, the Liberal Party would support a minority government led by Stoltenberg and the Labour Party.
-The Norwegian media criticised Sponheim for being very vague and unclear when it came to the Progress Party, and the Red-Green Coalition were unsure of what side he was actually on.
+The Norwegian media criticised Sponheim for being vague and unclear when it came to the Progress Party, and the Red-Green Coalition were unsure of what side he was actually on.

 In early September, election researcher Frank Aarebot predicted a catastrophic election for the Liberal Party.
-The main reason for his prediction was Sponheim's policy of merging various small municipalities into larger and more efficient ones.
+The main reason for his prediction was Sponheim's policy of merging small municipalities into larger and more efficient ones.
 Centre Party leader Liv Signe Navarsete called this proposal undemocratic and said that forced mergers would only make matters worse.

 On the evening of 14 September 2009, Lars Sponheim announced that he would step down as party leader, as a consequence of the results his party achieved.
 The Liberal Party finished below the 4% threshold for leveling seats, leaving the party with only two seats in parliament, whereas they had ten seats before the election.
 Sponheim, who lost his own seat in Hordaland, later blamed the Conservative Party for the bad results that hit the Liberal Party and centre politics in Norway.
 Later still he revealed that he and Stoltenberg were planning to include the Liberal Party in the ruling coalition.
 Liberal Deputy Leader Ola Elvestuen was negative towards the idea, saying that the only option for a coalition was with the Christian Democrats and the Conservatives.